lowickib/Northwind/README.md

 3. Find employees with the longest tenure at the company.
 4. Analyze the number of orders placed by customers from various countries.
 5. Explore advanced metrics such as top customers by spending, quarterly sales, and supplier performance.
+6. Rank products by sales value within categories using window functions.

 ---